Community Events Guidebook

-If the event organizer requests City services and/or equipment or if the Community Event Committee has determined that City services are necessary to hold a safe and successful event in the City of Dublin, the event organizer will be invoiced for those services at the conclusion of the event.
+If the event organizer requests City services and/or equipment or if the Permitted Events Committee has determined that City services are necessary to hold a safe and successful event in the City of Dublin, the event organizer will be invoiced for those services at the conclusion of the event.

 City Fees and Billing

-Please note that fees listed below are for 2017.
 City Council reviews all fees on a yearly basis.
-A nonbinding estimate of the cost of City services and equipment will be provided to the event organizer after the initial meeting with the Community Event Committee.
+A nonbinding estimate of the cost of City services and equipment will be provided to the event organizer after the initial meeting with the Permitted Events Committee.

 After the event, the City of Dublin and/or the Division of Police will send the event organizer an invoice(s) outlining the cost of the services provided by the City.
 The final amount due could be affected by weather, changes made by the event organizer, crowd size and other factors.